 Public reminded to heed warning signs

-As part of ongoing efforts to monitor the population of grizzly bears and black bears in the Greater Yellowstone Ecosystem, Yellowstone National Park and the U.S. Geological Survey would like to inform the public that biologists with the National Park Service and Interagency Grizzly Bear Study Team will be conducting scientific grizzly and black bear research operations in Yellowstone National Park from May 21 through July 30.
+As a part of ongoing efforts to monitor the population of grizzly bears in the Greater Yellowstone Ecosystem, Yellowstone National Park and the U.S. Geological Survey announced that biologists with the National Park Service and Interagency Grizzly Bear Study Team will be conducting scientific grizzly bear research operations in Yellowstone National Park from May 13 through July 31.

-Team members will bait and trap bears at several remote sites within the park.
-Once trapped, the bears are anesthetized to allow wildlife biologists to radio collar them and collect scientific samples for study.
+Team members will bait and trap bears at several remote sites within Yellowstone National Park.
+Once trapped, the bears are anesthetized to allow wildlife biologists to radio-collar and collect scientific samples for study.
 All trapping and handling are done in accordance with strict protocols developed by the IGBST.

-None of the trap sites in the park will be located near established hiking trails or backcountry campsites, and all trap sites will have posted warnings for the closure perimeter.
-Potential access points will also be posted with warning signs.
+None of the trap sites in the park will be located near any established hiking trails or backcountry campsites, and all trap sites will have posted warnings for the closure perimeter.
+Potential access points will also be posted with warning signs for the closure area.
 Backcountry users who come upon any of these posted areas need to heed the warnings and stay out of the area.

-The IGBST was established in 1973 to collaboratively monitor and manage the Greater Yellowstone’s grizzly bears.
-The gathering of critical data on bears is part of a long-term research and monitoring effort to help wildlife managers devise and implement programs to support the ongoing conservation of Yellowstone’s grizzly bear and black bear populations.
+The IGBST was established in 1973 to collaboratively monitor and manage ecosystem bears on an interagency basis.
+The gathering of critical data on bears is part of a long-term research and monitoring effort to help wildlife managers devise and implement programs to support the ongoing conservation of Yellowstone’s grizzly bear populations.

 The IGBST is composed of representatives of the USGS, the National Park Service, the U.S. Fish and Wildlife Service, the U.S. Forest Service, the Eastern Shoshone and Northern Arapaho Tribal Fish and Game Department, and the states of Idaho, Montana and Wyoming.